cyberacademydev/cyberevents/docs/cybercon.md

 # cyberCon0

 For the event one contract must be deployed.
-This contract must define all interactions between organizer, speakers and participants.
+This contract must define basic interactions between organizer, speakers and participants.

 ## Roles